eoinkelly/notes/ios-swift-objc/ns-screencasts.md

   return label;

-  // Put label in the autorelease pool that the runtime  managers
+  // Put label in the autorelease pool that the runtime manages
-  // DUring the next time through the runloop the autorelease pool is drained. return [label autorelease];
+  // During the next time through the runloop the autorelease pool is drained. return [label autorelease];
 }